AIMS AND OBJECTIVES

 - May impose disciplinary sanctions for the misuse, or attempted misuse, of the internet;

 - Issues all pupils with their own personal school email address.
-Access to all social media sites and personal email sites such as “hotmail” is not allowed from school computers/ tablets inside school;
+Access to all social media sites are not allowed from school computers/ tablets inside school;

 - Offers guidance on the safe use of social networking sites and cyberbullying in PSHEE lessons, which covers blocking, removing contacts from “friend” lists and sharing personal data;

 - Offers guidance on keeping names, addresses, passwords, mobile phone numbers and other personal details safe;

 - Does not allow the use of mobile phones; and